'Both Love Fear Loss and A Fuego Lente reveal a choreographer very much at home iin his craft.' - Gerard Davis, Dance Europe, October, 2019

 In March 2014, Ricardo was invited to participate in the New York City Ballet’s Choreographic Institute, where he created Essential Shift with a specially composed score by Sayo Kosugi.
 That same year, he was the commissioned choreographer for the Genee International Ballet Competition by the Royal Academy of Dance held in Antwerp.

-For Astana Ballet in Kazakhastan, Ricardo created Gaia which had its world premiere in 2016.
-Subsequently, Ricardo left the Royal Ballet of Flanders to become Resident Choreographer & Artistic Associate of the Astana Ballet in Kazakhstan.
-His most recent works include, Touch of Illusion, received its world premiere in September, 2017 and a new full-evening Giselle in spring 2018.
+Ricardo left the Royal Ballet of Flanders to become Resident Choreographer & Artistic Associate of the Astana Ballet in Kazakhstan.
+His works there include, Gaia, Touch of Illusion, received its world premiere in September, 2017 and a new full-evening Giselle in 2018.

 In September, 2018, Ricardo created a new work, The Premiere, for Atlanta Ballet in Georgia, USA and in March, 2019, presented the world premiere of Silent Voices for Astana Ballet.